staffordcian99/meteor-strike/README.md

  # UX
  ### The ideal user:
+Is a person who:
+* Has free time.
+* wants to relax.
+* enjoys simple games.
+* wants to have fun.

  ### Visitors to this website are searching for:
+ A game which is easy to use and fun to play

  ### This project caters for these needs by: